AnneKitsune/inventory-managoat/README.md

 --h, --help
 Prints help information

---i, --interactive
-Enables interactive mode using curses.
-TODO

 --m, --minimal
 Enables printing of the data without creating pretty tables.
-TODO

---q, --quiet
-Enables quiet mode.
-Disables all output

 --V, --version
 Prints version information

---f, --fields \<fields\>...
-Specify which fields should be printed.
-TODO

 --n, --name \<name\>
 Uses the inventory with this name.
 The files will be loaded and saved using this prefix.
 Defaults to "inventory".